 The Fighting Irish have enjoyed tremendous success since Byrne rejoined the staff.
-Notre Dame has posted a 109-35 record (.757) and the Irish have earned an NCAA tournament berth all nine seasons.
-Notre Dame received one of the eight national seeds and a first-round home game seven times in the last eight seasons.
+Notre Dame has posted a 129-44 record (.746) and the Irish have earned an NCAA tournament berth all 11 seasons.
+Notre Dame received one of the eight national seeds and a first-round home game nine times in the last 10 seasons.

-The Fighting Irish have advanced to Championship Weekend four times in the last six seasons, including title-game appearances in 2010 and 2014.
+The Fighting Irish have advanced to Championship Weekend four times in the last seven seasons, including title-game appearances in 2010 and 2014.
 Byrne's work has not gone unnoticed as he was named the 2011 Intercollegiate Men's Lacrosse Coaches Association (IMLCA) National Assistant Coach of the Year for NCAA Division I.

 During Byrne's most recent stint on campus, Notre Dame captured three Great Western Lacrosse League (GWLL) regular-season titles and two GWLL tournament championships before the Fighting Irish moved to the BIG EAST in 2010 and won that league's regular-season crown in 2012.
 In their inaugural season in the Atlantic Coast Conference in 2014, the Fighting Irish captured the ACC tournament.
-The Irish went on to capture the ACC regular season title in 2015.
+The Irish went on to capture the ACC regular season title in 2015 and tied for the regular season championship in 2016.

 Notre Dame head coach Kevin Corrigan along with Byrne and fellow assistant coach Brian Fisher received the GWLL coaching staff of the year award in 2007 and 2009 and the BIG EAST award in 2012.